FML (Fluorometholone)

 Dosage Instructions

-The usual dosage is 1-2 drops in the affected eye(s) 2-4 times daily.
+The usual dose is 1-2 drops in the affected eye(s) 2-4 times daily.
 During the first 24-48 hours, your doctor may recommend 2 drops every hour.
-Always wash hands before use, shake the bottle well, remove soft contact lenses before application, and avoid touching the dropper tip to any surface.
+Always wash your hands before and after use.
+Remove soft contact lenses before applying and wait 15 minutes before reinserting them.
+Shake the bottle well before each use.

 What If You Miss a Dose?

-If you forget a dose and it’s almost time for your next dose, skip the missed dose.
-Otherwise, use the drops as soon as you remember, then return to your normal schedule.
+If you forget a dose and it's almost time for your next dose, skip the missed dose and continue with your regular schedule.
+If you remember soon after missing it, apply the drops as soon as you remember, then return to your normal timing.
 Use FML at the same time each day for best results.

 Important: Never use double the number of drops to make up for a missed dose.
-Wait 15 minutes after using FML before replacing soft contact lenses.
+Do not touch the dropper tip to your eye, eyelid, or any surface to avoid contamination.

 Side Effects